Consider the following scenario:

 - Migrate user accounts on a pre-Windows 8 operating system to the destination domain before you upgrade the accounts to Windows 10.

-- For Windows apps that are installed from the Windows Store, uninstall and then reinstall the app.
+- For Windows apps that are installed from the Microsoft Store, uninstall and then reinstall the app.

 - Protect application data: Back up and restore data as required to avoid data loss.
 Data can be copied or restored to a new or different user account that is not yet subject to security translation.